evildmp/BrachioGraph/docs/tutorial/basic-improvement.rst

 Find out the actual pulse-width value, and subtract it from the -90˚ pulse-width value.
 That's the difference required to move 90º.
 If you divide it by 90, you'll get a value corresponding to 1 degree of movement.

 Do a similar check with the outer arm.
-Add the values you discovered to the definition, for example:
+Add the values you discovered to the definition in ``custom.py``, for example:

 ..  code-block::
     :emphasize-lines: 8-9